juuso-oskari/VisualSLAM/README.md

 This creates a run file named “run_slam”, which you can run using ./run_slam while in the build directory.

-# Group
-- Juuso Korhonen
-- Jere Knuutinen
-- Olivia Palmu

 # TODOs
-- Olivia: add better visualization for camera poses.
-- Juuso and Jere: add filtering for bad points and poses.
+- Add filtering for bad poses and points